Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: Analysis under a latent manifold model with distortions

-Recall that our proposed embedding in Section~\ref{sec: approach and properties} utilizes the leading nontrivial eigenvectors of $P$ (which are also the eigenvectors of $\widetilde{L}$) with large eigenvalues as coordinates of the combined embedded data $\{\widetilde{\mathcal{X}},\widetilde{\mathcal{Y}}\}$; see~\eqref{eq: embedding interpretation with eigenvectors of P}.
-Motivated by Corollary~\ref{cor: pointwise convergence of P}, we propose to interpret our embedding via the eigenfunctions of the operator $\mathcal{P}_{\varepsilon/(a_1 a_2)}$.
-In this population interpretation, the leading nontrivial eigenfunctions of $\mathcal{P}_{\varepsilon/(a_1 a_2)}$ (see~\eqref{eq: eigenfunctions of P_cal}) with positive eigenvalues are used to embed the coordinates of the data at the locations of the latent variables, i.e., the vector
+Recall that our embedding uses the leading nontrivial eigenvectors of $P$ with positive eigenvalues as coordinates (equivalently, eigenvectors of $\widetilde L$); see~\eqref{eq: embedding interpretation with eigenvectors of P}.
+We thus consider the population counterpart in terms of the leading nontrivial eigenfunctions of $\mathcal{P}_{\varepsilon}$ with positive eigenvalues (see~\eqref{eq: eigenfunctions of P_cal}), evaluated at the latent samples mapped to $\mathcal{N}$.
+Concretely, the $(k-1)$st coordinate of this population-level embedding is given (up to a scalar multiple) by

-is the $(k-1)$'th coordinate of the embedded data up to a scalar multiple, for $k=2,\ldots,q+1 \leq m$, where $\xi_k^{(\varepsilon/(a_1 a_2))}(x)$ is the $k$'th eigenfunction of $\mathscr{W}_{\varepsilon/(a_1 a_2)}$.
-Evidently, the entries of the vector~\eqref{eq: sampled eigenfunctions of P_cal} depend only on the locations of the underlying latent variables.
-Since the functions $\xi_k^{(\varepsilon/(a_1 a_2))}(x)$ are continuous on $\mathcal{M}$ (as they are eigenfunctions of an integral operator with a continuous kernel on $\mathcal{M}$), the entries of~\eqref{eq: sampled eigenfunctions of P_cal} must be similar if their respective latent variables are sufficiently close on $\mathcal{M}$.
-This population interpretation suggests that under the latent manifold model~\eqref{eq: shared manifold observation model} and for sufficiently large $m$, $n$, and $p$, our embedding from Section~\ref{sec: approach and properties} aligns the two datasets according to the locations of their intrinsic latent variables on $\mathcal{M}$.
-That is, points $x_i$ and $y_j$ whose latent variables $\overline{x}_i$ and $\overline{y}_j$ are close on $\mathcal{M}$ should be mapped to points $\widetilde{x}_i$ and $\widetilde{y}_j$ that are close in the embedding space $\mathbb{R}^q$.